The Narta Lagoon

-The Wilderness of Vjosa-Narta
+The Wildnerness of Vjosa-Narta

 Northern lapwing (Vanellus vanellus)